fmassonn/teaching/LPHYS2268/project/README.md

 ``./most_plasim_run``

-If that does not produce an error within 10 seconds, then the model is effectively working.
+If that does not produce an error within 10 seconds, then the model is running :-).
 Because we do not want to wait in front on the screen, we can launch this task in the background.
 To do so, kill the current run by doing CTRL+C. Then, do:

 `nohup ./most_plasim_run >& log &`